dy-wandy/dy-wandy/README.md

-- 👋 Hi, I’m Wandy Olivares
+- 👋 Hola, yo soy Wandy Olivares
-- 👀 I’m interested in dev-App Multiplataform ...
+- 👀 Estoy muy interesado en crear app multiplatforma
 - 🌱 I’m currently learning News Features...
 - 💞️ I’m looking to collaborate on CloudYa, OliShop and More...
 - 📫 How to reach me dy.wandy@icloud.com...

-- ⚡

 <!---
 dy-wandy/dy-wandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.